mimic-sussex/sema/assets/docs/welcome.md

 # Sema 0.X.Y Documentation

 Welcome to the documentation of **sema**.
 Use the links below or the navigation bar on the left side of the window to navigate to different sections of the reference.
 If you are looking to learn in a more beginner friendly manner we reccomend starting with the [tutorial](../tutorial).
+If you want to know more technical information please checkout the [wiki](https://github.com/mimic-sussex/sema/wiki).

 <br>